isomerpages/moe-northviewpri/_moe-kindergarten/Student Enrolment.md

 <br>
 </p>
 <h4><strong>MK Enrolment for 2025 Intake</strong></h4>
-<p>Open to Singapore Citizen and Permanent Resident children age 5 and 6
+<p>Enrollment to MOE Kindergarten is open to Singapore Citizen and Permanent
+Resident children age 5 and 6 years old.</p>
-years old.
-If you are interested in enrolling your child to MK@ North View (for this year's intake), please fill in this <a href="https://form.gov.sg/67b2ea2ae42750452f85bce7" rel="noopener nofollow" target="_blank">form</a>.</p>
+<p>If you are interested in enrolling your child to MK@NorthView, please
+fill up the Waitlist Application form via this <a href="https://form.gov.sg/67b2ea2ae42750452f85bce7" rel="noopener nofollow" target="_blank">link</a>.</p>
 <p><a href="/files/MOE%20Kindergarten/A2___MK_Waitlist_Application_Form_Guide.pdf" rel="noopener noreferrer nofollow" target="_blank">MK Waitlist Application Form Guide</a>
 </p>